 Oh, and British officials suddenly figured out you also won’t be able to take the train between the UK and Europe after a no-deal Brexit because Eurostar would stop running between London and Paris, Brussels and Amsterdam.
 The British government advised passengers to take out travel insurance.
 Seriously …

 • File this under, “Just when you thought it couldn’t get any worse.”

-The Guardian has an in-depth look at how port authorities in Rotterdam, Europe’s largest, busiest port, are preparing to deal with Brexit.
+The Guardian has an in-depth look at how port authorities in Rotterdam – Europe’s largest, busiest port – are preparing to deal with a no-deal Brexit.
 And “Rotterdam prepared for worst when Britain crashes out of EU” might be the scariest Brexit post we’ve read so far … and that’s saying something.

 For instance, at the stroke of midnight on 29 March next year, Rotterdam port workers will have to run checks on 10,500 newly “foreign” boats, according to the post.
 Those would be ships coming in from the UK.
 For every container ship that moves between the UK and the EU, there would be a whole new layer of documents and requirements for businesses on both sides of The Channel.

 To prepare, the Port of Rotterdam is hiring 928 extra customs officials and 145 veterinary inspectors.
 The UK depends on just-in-time shipments of fresh food from the Netherlands.
 That will all end ….

 • Paris, Frankfurt Luxembourg City and Amsterdam are threatening London’s position as Europe’s money magnet.
 An EY study finds the amount of foreign capital headed for France has soared, with Paris beating London out of its top spot in terms of attractiveness to investors for the first time since the report began in 2003.